 - ACT scores of 19 or above on the reading or 17 or above on English or 19 or above on math for placement into Intermediate Algebra (MAT 1033), or 21 or above on math for placement into College Algebra (MAC 1105)

-- Proof of successful completion of the equivalent of ENC 1101 (College Composition) or MAT 1033 (Intermediate Algebra) at another college
+- Proof of successful completion of the equivalent of ENC 1101 (Introduction to Composition) or MAT 1033 (Intermediate Algebra) at another college

 - Accuplacer (CPT) scores of 83 or above on both the reading and language or for math 85 or above on arithmetic and 72 or above on the elementary algebra.

 - FCAT scores of 262 or above on Reading 2.0 or 375 or above on Math (Level 5).

 Test of Adult Basic Education (TABE) - You are not required to take the related portions of the test if the following conditions are met:

 - SAT scores of 440 or above on critical reading, or 440 or above on math